-Hike an active volcano, kayak Lake Atitlan, stroll through coffee plantations and Mayan villages, take a plant-based cooking class and unwind at a traditional Mayan spa.
+Hike and camp overnight on an active volcano, explore Lake Atitlan, stroll through coffee plantations and Mayan villages, take a plant-based cooking class and discover the secret Antigua with a group of fun, like-minded vegan adventurers.

 Guatemala City, GUA (La Aurora International Airport)

 Active volcanoes.
 Tasty plant-based food.
 Might-just-change-your-life kind of scenery.
 Welcoming locals.
 Awesome sunsets.
-Crunchy peanut-encrusted chocolate covered ‘choco bananos.’
+Crunchy peanut-encrusted chocolate-covered bananas!

 You’ll find what you’re looking for and more in Guatemala from Antigua’s crumbling Mayan ruins to the volcano-ringed Lake Atitlan.